Balance of Nature Review: An Honest Analysis + Better Alternatives (2026)

 A serving of Balance of Nature Veggies (3 capsules) is equivalent to ¼ cup of green cabbage for mineral content.

 The Balance of Nature Fruit capsules aren’t any better in comparison with raw fruit.
-For comparisons apples, bananas and raspberries were chosen, all of which are ingredients in the Fruit capsules.
+For comparison, apples, bananas, and raspberries were chosen, all of which are ingredients in the Fruit capsules.
 But the capsules don’t contain very much fruit at all.
 Half of a medium apple has almost 5 times as much potassium, almost 5 times as much phosphorus and almost 3 times as much magnesium, 3.5 times as much iron and more than 3 times as much zinc as a serving of 3 Fruit capsules.

-One half of a banana (who eats only ½ a banana?) has 10 times as much potassium, six times as much phosphorus, 10 times as much magnesium, 5 times as much iron, 7 times as much zinc and 8 times as much copper as the serving of Fruit capsules.
+One-half of a banana (who eats only ½ a banana?) has 10 times as much potassium, six times as much phosphorus, 10 times as much magnesium, 5 times as much iron, 7 times as much zinc, and 8 times as much copper as the serving of Fruit capsules.

 In fact, these common fruits look like superfoods next to the Balance of Nature Fruit capsules.